Mythic-Minds-Alliance/gadjet_store/README.md

 - Product categories for convenient searching.

 # User Experience:
-- Modern and aesthetic design using React App useContext
+- Modern and aesthetic design using React App Redux Toolkit
 - Responsive design for all devices - phones, tablets, and desktops.

 # Personal storage: